serdarbahar/cmpe591_hw3/README.md

 # Part 2: Soft Actor-Critic

 - Agent is trained with a policy and a value network.
 - For advantage estimation, Generalized Advantage Estimation (GAE) is used.
-For every step in episode, GAE estimates the advantage as an exponential average of all the possible temporal differences, weighing 1-step TD the most.
+For every step in episode, GAE estimates the advantage as the sum of all the possible temporal differences with exponentially decaying weights, weighing 1-step TD the most.
 - To encourage exploration, the action variance is shifted up by some value, starting from 0.5 and exponentially decaying to 0.1 over 50K episodes.

 ## Reward Plot